poiyomi/PoiyomiDocs/docs/general/faq.md

 For example, if you import 7.3-9.0, it will include all 7.3/8.0/8.1/9.0 versions.

+### If an Avatar Base asks for a specific version, will it still work if I import a version that is slightly newer?

+It is always recommended to use the latest version of the Shader.
+If an Avatar Base asks for something like 9.0.52 and you are importing 9.0.57, it is expected to still work perfectly fine as it's just a patch-version increase.

 ### I am receiving Errors when attempting to use Poiyomi Shaders.
 What should I do?

 If you are having issues with Poiyomi Shaders such as the Material Inspector not working properly, please follow these troubleshooting steps in the following order: